 I have heard many say that an appropriate heel for the office is two or three inches tall.
 Honestly, though, I don’t own kitten heels and I refuse to wear them.
 I just don’t like the look on me.
 All of my work heels are three or four inches tall.
 I personally think as long as your heels aren’t too strappy, gaudy, or otherwise club-like and you can walk in them, go for it.
 I have a whole list of Dos and Don’ts of Heels in the Office that you can check out for more.

 On the other hand, platform heels aren’t appropriate.
 By platform heels, I mean there is a platform underneath the ball of your foot in the shoes.
 Like these.
 They’re clunky and don’t belong in an office setting.
 No, not even for Casual Friday.

 10) Distracting makeup

 When it comes to eyeliner, I love a good cat-eye.
 I like experimenting with burgundy lipstick.
 If contouring was an Olympic sport, I’d have more gold medals than Phelps and Bolt (kidding lol but it’s pretty fun to do).
 Also, I’m pretty proud that I’ve finally figured out the coveted smokey eye.
 Despite my love for MAC and Sephora, I don’t take my makeup talents to the workplace.
-Colorful lipstick, dramatic eyeliner, and other distracting makeup simply isn’t appropriate for work.
+Colorful lipstick (I’m talking purple, blue, and the like.
+Not red), dramatic eyeliner, and other distracting makeup simply isn’t appropriate for work.
 Instead, opt for a more natural look.

-Think I missed anything?
+Think I missed any items you should never wear to work?
 Contact me and let me know!